joe95crone/CBETA_Bypass_Lattice/README.md

 # CBETA_Bypass_Lattice
 The Bmad/Tao files used to run the CBETA inverse Compton bypass design.
-Includes all optimization, lattice and tao files of bypass Mark II.
+Includes all optimization, lattice, building wall and tao files of bypass Mark II.

+These are the set of working Bmad files used to create the final bypass design for the CBETA ICS.

+The main lattice files for the nominal and path length corrected/r56 corrected lattice files are here.

+Tao tracking code of the nominal bypass is also included.

+Sub-files used to work on the individual sections are also included.

+*The Mark I attempt at this has thankfully been confined to history*